 e-learningforkids.org is a free website with animated lessons covering language arts, math, science, computer skills, and health.
 The website even offers typing practice.
 Lessons are offered for kindergarten through 6th grade students.

 Science4Us is a kindergarten to 2nd grade science curriculum.
 The website has about 350 lessons.
 The curriculum is "a complete, standards-based, core science curriculum that delivers digital and real-world science experiences."
-The cost for homeschoolers is $7.95 a month.
+Contact for pricing.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.